 Harry Peterson was the third justice to resign from the court to run for governor.
-Loren Collins was the first.
-Collins served from 1887 to April 1904, when he resigned to seek the nomination of the Republican Party for governor.
+The first was Loren Collins, who served from 1887 to April 1904, when he resigned to seek the nomination of the Republican Party for governor.
 But, in a highly contentious convention, Robert C. Dunn, the former state auditor, was nominated and elected governor.
 Luther Youngdahl was the second.
 He served on the court from 1943 to 1946, when he resigned to run for governor.
 He received the nomination of the Republican Party, and was elected in 1946, 1948, and 1950, when he defeated Harry Peterson, his former colleague on the court, who was nominated by the Democratic Party.
+To distinguish himself from candidates with the same last name, Harry H. Peterson secured an opinion of the attorney general to be designated by his former position on the ballot:

-Governor Youngdahl received 60.7% of the vote in the 1950 election, former justice Peterson received 38.3%, and Vernon Campbell, the nominee of the Industrial Government Party, received 1%.
+Governor Youngdahl received 60.7% of the vote in the 1950 election, former Justice Peterson received 38.3%, and Vernon Campbell, the nominee of the Industrial Government Party, received 1%.

-Frank T. Gallagher (inc.) E. Luther Melin
+Frank T. Gallagher (inc.)......847,903 E. Luther Melin......328,829